 If you choose to drive while your license is suspended, know that you risk facing yet another set of penalties, including fines and incarceration.

-If you or one of your family members was injured in a car accident in Oklahoma City or other cities in the area, including Norman, Edmond, and Moore, you should call a car accident attorney of Hasbrook & Hasbrook at (405) 698-3040 for a free legal consultation.
+If you or one of your family members was injured in a car accident, you should call a car accident attorney of Hasbrook & Hasbrook at (405) 698-3040 for a free legal consultation.
 You could be entitled to compensation for your medical bills, property damage, and other expenses resulting from the crash or collision.
 We will answer all of your questions and help you understand the next legal steps to take.